jeremyyew/ync-capstone/submissions/capstone-report-final/capstone-report-final.md

 - Rules are identified by constants, which are given by `LABEL`-prefixed names.
 - `LABEL_DOCUMENT` is the root node, so it has no prerequisite matching pattern.
 Thus the first value is `None`.
 - For readability and code reuse, we inject constants into a regexp via the string method `format` (string interpolation/templating would be even more readable, but cannot be used together with Python's `r` regexp syntax highlighting.)
+- A terminal node has an empty rule list.
+For example, `LABEL_ASSERTION_TERM` is terminal, and thus the regex pattern simply captures the entire string as its content.

 The `grammar` module is an abstraction over the branching logic that the constructor function follows as it recursively constructs the syntax tree, allowing new rules to be defined simply by adding a key-value pair, without modifying the constructor function.
 Without the abstraction, we would have one logical branch (with repeated branches for multiple references) for each rule, or one function definition for each rule, which would create significant code duplication.

-Having generated a syntax tree, we are now in a position to traverse it in order to provide our above-mentioned features.
+Having generated a syntax tree, we are now in a position to traverse it in order to evaluate the input.

 ## Feature 1: Recognizing unpermitted tactics  (TODO)